RADCOM (NASDAQ:RDCM) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of RADCOM (NASDAQ:RDCM – Free Report) in a research report report published on Tuesday morning.
-The brokerage issued a buy rating on the technology company’s stock.
+StockNews.com began coverage on shares of RADCOM (NASDAQ:RDCM – Free Report) in a research report report published on Tuesday.
+The firm issued a buy rating on the technology company’s stock.

 RADCOM (NASDAQ:RDCM – Get Free Report) last released its earnings results on Wednesday, August 2nd.
-The technology company reported $0.06 EPS for the quarter, topping the consensus estimate of ($0.03) by $0.09.
-The business had revenue of $12.37 million for the quarter, compared to the consensus estimate of $12.40 million.
+The technology company reported $0.06 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.09.
+The company had revenue of $12.37 million during the quarter, compared to the consensus estimate of $12.40 million.
 RADCOM had a return on equity of 1.51% and a net margin of 2.03%.
-Research analysts forecast that RADCOM will post 0.07 EPS for the current fiscal year.
+As a group, sell-side analysts anticipate that RADCOM will post 0.07 EPS for the current year.

 About RADCOM